 Spray a 4-quart saucepan with nonstick cooking spray.

-Add the onion and garlic and sauté for 4 minutes, stirring occasionally.
+Add the garlic and onion, and sauté for 4 minutes, stirring occasionally.

 Add the carrots and celery; sauté for 3 minutes longer, stirring occasionally.

 Mix in 6 cups of vegetable broth, and also the mushrooms, lentils, barley, tomato paste, thyme, curry powder, and bay leaf.

 Bring to a boil.
 Reduce heat and simmer 60 to 70 minutes or until lentils and barley are tender but not mushy.

 Blend in the remaining broth, Italian parsley, lemon juice, Worcestershire sauce, salt, and pepper.

 Remove the bay leaf and serve.
 Enjoy!